huggingface/datasets/datasets/lccc/README.md

 ### Contributions

-Thanks to [@github-username](https://github.com/silverriver) for adding this dataset.
+Thanks to [Yinhe Zheng](https://github.com/silverriver) for adding this dataset.